-Customs and passport control
+Arrival, customs and passport control

 After disembarking your plane, you will be immediately ushered through immigration.
 Be prepared, as depending on the number of flights arriving at the same time, you may stand in line for a while.
 Don’t forget to fill out the immigration form they give you on the plane.
-If you are from Canada, United States or Australia you will have to pay a one time Argentinian tourist visa fee that lasts for 10 years.
+If you are from Canada or Australia you will have to pay a one time Argentinian tourist visa fee that lasts for 10 years.
 This needs to be paid online in advance.
 Here are some instructions on where to go and how to do it.

 Generally speaking remises are the safest (you know the company you hired) means of transportation, they are paid in advance and know the address and destination.
 If you’d rather hire one in the moment rather than book one before you fly then use the booths inside of the airport.
 You may have to wait a bit, but they are safer than the stands outside or the rogue taxis outside.

 Public Bus (colectivo) – Line 86 of the local public bus transportation system and also the only public transport that runs regularly from the airport.
-The bus is your cheapest option, by far (costing you about $10 pesos).
+The bus is your cheapest option, by far (costing you about $3-5 USD).
 There are several drawbacks to this most affordable option, however.
 First, if you have luggage, it will be a cramped public bus ride into the city.
-Second, the 86 will slowly lumber into town and will take at least two hours.
+Second, the 86 will slowly lumber into town and will take at least two to three hours.
 And third, the colectivos only accept payment in coin form or with a SUBE card.
 The 86 will take you all the way to Plaza de Mayo, a major landmark of Buenos Aires and a great place to start your travel experience.
 Disembark the bus at the Plaza, take a quick glimpse of the Casa Rosada, the Catedral Metropolitana and the Cabildo, and make your way to the nearby subway (subte) station to get to your hostel, hotel or apartment.

-Updated June 2014
+Updated June 2016